Ricciardo’s perspective: Witnessing Verstappen’s rise to 200 races

 “The step to F1 was quite big then – the cars for one, but just everything about F1, the beast that it is.
 It’s hard to be prepared for the whole circus, the intensity of a race weekend.
 Getting used to the cars, the feedback, the engineering, strategy, media, fan engagements – it’s tough, because there’s so much involved.
 The pace of a weekend and the demands, it’s just so much more draining than anything you’ve ever done.
 I definitely wasn’t ready at 17, but Max clearly was.”

-Deeper into their time as teammates, Ricciardo sensed Verstappen was in that career sweet spot of youthful exuberance combined with experience and know-how to unlock his nascent greatness.
-Ricciardo recognized it because he’d already lived it, the time after he took his first three F1 victories in 2014.
+Deeper into their time as team-mates, Ricciardo sensed Verstappen was in that career sweet spot of youthful exuberance combined with experience and know-how to unlock his nascent greatness.
+Ricciardo recognised it because he’d already lived it, the time after he took his first three F1 victories in 2014.

 At 22, I felt young – mentally up for the challenge but still so young – so for Max at 17, that was a big ask